-The standing committees of the Board include an Audit Committee, a Compensation Committee, a Finance Committee and an Executive Committee.
+The standing committees of the Board include the Audit Committee, Compensation Committee, Finance Committee and Executive Committee.

-Given the ownership structure of the Company and its status as a "controlled company" (see page 12), the Board does not have a Nominating Committee.
+Given the ownership structure of the Company and its status as a "controlled company" (see page 13), the Board does not have a nominating committee.
 Decisions on nominees to the Board are made through consultation between the Chairman of the Board and the other members of the Board.
 The Company has not utilized the services of any third party to assist in identifying and evaluating nominees.